 It’s best to avoid kids touching their masks while wearing them to adjust their fit.
 Adding nose wire to kids’ masks helped them fit my kids better.
-Below, I’m showing the thin silver wire that I cut and bent using these wire cutters.
+I use this these wide nose bridge wires on kid’s masks but you can also use thin silver wire.

 Final tips when sewing face masks:

 What type of fabric to choose?
 There are several scientific studies going on now that test the best material for homemade face masks, so be sure to read do your research before choosing fabric.
 After making several masks, I realized when I held them up to the light that the fabric was just way too thin.
 Refer to the patterns above to choose the proper tightly woven fabric.

 2: Consider adding a disposable filter

 If you make a filter pocket, consider adding a disposable carbon filter into the pocket.
 Here are some kid face mask filters that are carbon filters to try in your kid’s masks.

 Personally, I prefer a thicker mask that is still breathable, so based on JOANN’s tutorial recommendation I added sew-in interfacing to line my masks.
 If you don’t have interfacing, you could experiment with doubling-up your fabric (so 4 layers of fabric rather than 2) or add a filter pocket to add carbon face mask filters, or both.
 Just make sure that you can still breathe through it.

 See the photo below for how to trim the sew-in interfacing out of the seams before turning it right-side out.
 The face mask will be less bulky and easier to turn curves and topstitch if you trim out the interfacing from seams first.